-Please note that System Center 2019 Virtual Machine Manager supports local and remote SQL Instance.
-You can disregard this step if you already have SQL server deployed locally or on another server in your environment.
+Please note that System Center 2019 Virtual Machine Manager supports local and remote SQL Instances.
+You can disregard this step if you already have a SQL Server deployed locally or on another server in your environment.

 Mount SQL Server 2017 Standard media and then open an elevated command prompt window, then navigate to the SQL Server 2017 media, and run the following command on a single line:

 Make sure to update the domain name, SQL service accounts, and passwords according to your environment.
 As a side note, you can also use a parameter (configuration) file and pass it to the setup for SQL instead of typing the long CLI below, either way, will work.
 For more information on how to install SQL Server using a configuration file, please check the following article.
 To specify the configuration file at the command prompt, use the following syntax: Setup.exe /ConfigurationFile=”D:\MyConfigFile.ini”